fluteds/tttools/readme.md

 - for automatic enabling use [tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) and open the raw file to install
 - you can also manually enable with a [bookmarklet](https://fluteds.github.io/tttools/)

-to use your own mention sounds, you must have a direct link to your mp3 file. paste the link next inbetween the `<''>` in `UI_SOUND_MENTION = ''`
+To use your own mention sounds, you **must** have a direct link to your mp3/host file. paste the direct `.mp3` link next inbetween the `<''>` in `UI_SOUND_MENTION = ''`

 ## Boost Mode

-A tampermonkey script & bookmarklet that improves the performance of turntable for slower browsers or those who like a cleaner approach to tt.
+A tampermonkey script & bookmarklet that improves the performance of turntable for slower browsers or those who like a cleaner approach to turntable.

 **Removes:**